jasonrdsouza/jasonrdsouza.github.io/web/post/homelab-server.md

 *Note that some routers can themselves run a reverse proxy, allowing you to contain all the routing logic to the router itself.*

 ## Local Firewall
-In addition to the router firewall, you're server itself may be running a firewall.
+In addition to the router firewall, your server itself may be running a firewall.
 [UFW](https://wiki.ubuntu.com/UncomplicatedFirewall) is a common firewall frontend for Ubuntu installs, but depending on what OS you're running, something else may be used.
 Regardless, you'll have to ensure that (at the very least) ports `80` and `443` are unblocked here as well.
 If you plan to SSH into your server, you'll want to unblock the port you use for that as well.

 A minimal sample of useful UFW commands: